Animal Groomer Career Profile

 Minimum entry requirements

-The duration of short courses will differ, depending on the institution offering the courses.
-In general, most short courses could be between a few days or weeks.
+The duration of short courses will differ, depending on the institution offering the courses, but they are generally between a few days and a year.

 Possible Career Preparation Paths